iapyeh/sshscript/index.md

 print(myIp)
 ```

-The sshscript is based on subprocess and [Paramiko](https://www.paramiko.org/).
+The SSHScript is based on subprocess and [Paramiko](https://www.paramiko.org/).
 You can embed commands to run and get its output on localhost.
-As well as, you can embed commands to run and get its output on remote host.
+As well as, you can embed commands to run and get its output on a remote host.

 ## Installation